SuliannBenHamed/SuliannBenHamed/README.md

 Coming soon !

-# Other projects BenHamedLab has contributed to:
+# Other projects BenHamedLab has contributed to

 ## **[The MacqD deep-learning-based model for automatic detection of socially housed laboratory macaques:](https://www.nature.com/articles/s41598-025-95180-x)**